Rabbi Moshe Ben-Chaim

-“Rava said, ‘If one is righteous, he could create worlds [like God].’
-As it says, ‘For your sins separate you from your God’.
+Rava said, ‘If one is righteous, he could create worlds [like God].
+As it says, “For your sins separate you from your God”.
 Rava thereby created a man, and sent him to Rav Zeira.
 He spoke to him but he did not answer.
-Rav Zeira said, ‘You are from the chavrei [sorcerers], return to your dust’.
+Rav Zeira said, “You are from the chavrei [sorcerers], return to your dust.”
 On each Friday evening Rav Chanina and Rav Oshiah would indulge in Sefer Yetzira [book of Creation] and would create a third-grown calf and eat it.”

 Sabbath is the day of Creation.
-As such, the Rabbis were accustomed to study areas of Creation, as they always studied “matters of the day”.
-(On Succos they would study that holiday as well, etc.) On one such Sabbath eve, Rava studied man’s creation, and felt he had a new understanding about how God created man, as if Rava “could create a man” himself.
+As such, the Rabbis were accustomed to study areas of Creation on sabbath, as they always studied “matters of the day.”
+On one such Sabbath eve, Rava studied man’s creation, and felt he had a new understanding about how God created man, as if Rava “could create a man” himself.
 Rava did not send a “man” to Rav Zeira, but rather, he sent his findings from his studies, asserting he obtained a new insight.
 His sending must have been out of some doubt, so he desired his teacher’s analysis.
 Rav Zeira asked a question to Rava, to which Rava had no answer.
-Rav Zeira said “return to the dust” meaning, return to studies about dust, and not man, an intelligent being.
-Rav Zeira was saying that we cannot know so much about how God created soul-filled beings like man: metaphysics is difficult.
-“Return to the dust” is Rav Zeira’s ridicule that Rava should return to studying lower areas within his grasp, i.e., “dust”.
+Rav Zeira said “return to the dust” meaning, return to studies about dust (lower matters), and not man (a higher level being).
+Rav Zeira was saying that we cannot know so much about how God created beings with a soul: metaphysics is difficult.
+“Return to the dust” is Rav Zeira’s ridicule that Rava should return to studying lower areas within his grasp, i.e., “dust.”
 However, Rav Chanina and Rav Oshiah studied matters of biology alone, well within their abilities.
-“Creating a calf” and “eating” it mean, “understanding biology” and “enjoying” it, respectively.
+“Creating” a calf and “eating” it mean, “understanding biology” and “enjoying” it, respectively.
 But even in the more approachable area of biology, we read that Rav Chanina and Rav Oshiah were only able to create a “third-grown” calf.
 This means that human knowledge, although grasping some amount, is still incomplete.

 Perhaps also explained, is that Rava’s independent studies resulted in errors, while Rav Chanina and Rav Oshiah who studied together were successful.
 This illustrates how essential it is to test one’s ideas on another, removing the possibility of errors generated by overestimation of the self and personal infallibility.
 Gaining a critique almost always minimizes mistakes, “…in a multitude of counselors there is safety.”
-And as a Rabbi once taught, the very fist verse of Proverbs also teaches this idea: “The proverbs of Solomon son of David, King over Israel” was stated by King Solomon to teach that he had a great teacher, and the environment that fostered wisdom.
+And as a Rabbi once taught, the very first verse of Proverbs also teaches this idea: “The proverbs of Solomon son of David, King over Israel” was stated by King Solomon to teach that he had a great teacher, and the environment that fostered wisdom.
 The King wished to express that his work Proverbs was substantiated by great minds who influenced his thinking.